giampaolo/psutil/docs/index.rst

   .. method:: memory_maps(grouped=True)

-    Return process's mapped memory regions as a list of namedtuples whose fields are variable depending on the platform.
+    Return process's mapped memory regions as a list of named tuples whose fields are variable depending on the platform.
     This method is useful to obtain a detailed representation of process memory usage as explained